 2. Be open to amendments

-If you find that this is the case in talking to your employee, show some humility and adaptability and amend your review.
+If you find that this is the case when talking to your employee, show some humility and adaptability, and amend your review.

-3. It’s just business – don’t make it personal
+3. Don’t make it personal

 4. Focus on strengths

 It’s more effective to focus on developing strengths rather than focusing on weaknesses, and this rule of thumb should be applied to not-so-great performance reviews.
 Coaching an employee to develop and hone in on their strengths can absolutely help them to perform at a higher level (and give them confidence to do so).